 Teacher Catholic Faith Integrations Reflections What have I learned about teaching this unit?
 Gr.
 8 ELA Unit: Burning Questions What permeation ideas worked well in this unit?
-How well did the permeation prompts engage the students?
-Describe how the faith permeation prompts helped your students to grow in understanding the Catholic faith.
-As a teacher, describe how the faith permeation prompts helped you to grow in understanding the Catholic faith.
+How well did the permeation prompts engage the e students?
+Describe how the faith permeation prompts help Catholic faith. ped your students to grow in understanding the As a teacher, describe how the faith permeation prompts helped you to grow in understanding the Catholic faith.
 It would have been good to have If I adapted / modified this unit I would General Comment: